-Amazon Marketing Cloud is a secure, privacy-safe, and dedicated cloud-based environment in which advertisers can easily perform analytics across multiple, pseudonymized data sets to generate aggregated reports.
-Inputs can include an advertiser’s own data sets, as well as their Amazon Advertising campaign events, such as impressions, clicks, and conversions.
+Amazon Marketing Cloud is a secure, privacy-safe, and dedicated cloud-based environment in which advertisers can easily perform analytics across multiple, pseudonymized signals to generate aggregated reports.
+Information can include an advertiser’s own signals, as well as their Amazon Ads campaign signals, such as impressions, clicks, and conversions.
 AMC reports can help with campaign measurement, audience refinement, supply optimization, and more, enabling advertisers to make more informed decisions about their cross-channel marketing investments.

 Each Amazon Marketing Cloud instance is provisioned to a dedicated AWS account.
-AMC only accepts pseudonymized information, all information in an advertiser’s AMC instance is handled in strict accordance with Amazon’s privacy notice, and data sets cannot be exported.
+AMC only accepts pseudonymized information, all information in an advertiser’s AMC instance is handled in strict accordance with Amazon’s privacy notice, and information cannot be exported.
 Advertisers can only access aggregated, anonymous outputs from Amazon Marketing Cloud.

 How advertisers are using Amazon Marketing Cloud today